cgulotta/katacoda-scenarios/1-hardware-and-software/02_software.md

 - Device Drivers
 - Operating Systems (OS)

 These basic softwares are the translators!
-The convert everything any human or programs wants to do, into signals that the hardware can understand.
+They convert anything a human or program wants to do into signals that the hardware can understand.